Frederick Walker Castle

 Frederick Walker Castle (October 14, 1908–December 24, 1944) was a general officer in the U.S. Army Air Forces during World War II, and a recipient of the Medal of Honor.
 He was killed in action leading the bombing mission for which he was awarded the Medal of Honor.
+He is the nephew of Medal of Honor recipient Guy W. S. Castle.